A competitive PvP Arena shooter, focused on getting people active in VR.

 The Shotgun

 The AoE grenade was also an unusual learning experience.
 The blast radius of the grenade was almost half the entire playspace but very rarely felt that large.
-This was due to those same corridors and sharp angles blocking the extremes of the blast.
-This helped me develop my spacial awareness when designing levels both in this project and future ones.
+This was due to the blast radius being mitigated by the arena's layout.
+This experience enhanced my understanding of spatial awareness in level design.

 The SMG